These 10 Ways to Add Farmhouse Charm to Your Kitchen can quickly add a touch of rustic flair.

 Display antique dishes, a collection of mason jars, or rustic wooden bowls and utensils on open wall shelving or in glass-front cabinets for a unique rustic farmhouse look.
 Add an interesting and weathered island or utility cart with open shelving or make it a DIY project.
 Turn an old and distressed wooden door into a dining table or a table-style island.
 These pieces help the kitchen appear as though it evolved over many years and gives your room a one-of-a-kind look.

-The use of real wood flooring and/or wooden countertops give your kitchen warmth and a cozy outdoor feel.
+The use of real wood flooring and/or wooden countertops gives your kitchen warmth and a cozy outdoor feel.
 Weathered and aged wooden boards add to the character and personality of the kitchen.

 Burlap and Gingham